thinlizzy/Caya/HOWTO.md

 This library provides a collection of classes and functions that aim to simplify some of the heavy-lifting involved in implementing simple 2D games using HTML5.
 It aims to be lightweight and provide a clear API that's both powerful and easy to use, and lets you focus on game logic instead of working with all the technical details behind the scenes.

+This engine is still in ongoing development.
+The release version is stable but the API may change in future releases.

 ## Quick start guide

 To get started, create a HTML file with your favorite HTML5 template and add a canvas element to it: